ZPlayzMCPE/Hormones/README.md

     * List all online servers using /servers
     * Stop all online servers using /nstop
     * Broadcast a message to all servers in the _network_ using /nsay
-    * Broadcast a message to all servers in the _tissue_ using /osay
+    * Broadcast a message to all servers in the _organ_ using /osay
     * Mute players of a certain name/from a certain IP in the network/tissue using /nmute
     * Ban players of a certain name/from a certain IP in the network/tissue using /nban
 * Load balancing